mrts/ask-jira/README.md

                'export_import_issues_for_jql': Export issues from one JIRA instance to another with comments and attachments
-               'fields': List available JIRA field names and IDs 'list_epics_stories_and_tasks_for_jql': Print a Markdown-compatible tree of epics, stories and subtasks that match the given JQL query 'projects': List available JIRA projects
+               'fields': List available JIRA field names and IDs 'import_worklogs_from_google_calendar': Import worklog entries from Google Calendar to corresponding JIRA tasks
+               'list_epics_stories_and_tasks_for_jql': Print a Markdown-compatible tree of epics, stories and subtasks that match the given JQL query 'projects': List available JIRA projects